-DYK swans have been around Lakeland for nearly a century now?
-The earliest records date back to 1923 (the same year of Yankee stadium grand opening + Time Magazine’s first issue).
+Did you know swans have been around Lakeland for nearly a century now?
+The earliest records date back to 1923 (the same year of Yankee stadium’s grand opening + Time Magazine’s first issue).

-Though little is known of the first population of swans that once ruled swan city (except that they were well-loved by their people), we do know how the current population’s ancestors arrived.
+Though little is known of Lakeland’s first population of swans (except that they were well-loved by their people), we do know how the current population’s ancestors arrived.

-Yet as the final preparations were being made for the swans’ flight, an oil barge sank in the river they were housed in, causing a spill all over the beloved birds.
-This delayed transportation for a while, as the birds were being checked + thoroughly washed and as travel permits were renewed.
+As the final preparations were being made for the swans’ flight, an oil barge sank in the river where they lived, causing a spill all over the birds.
+Transportation was delayed as the birds were being evaluated and thoroughly washed and as travel permits were renewed.

-The birds finally landed in Lakeland on February 7, 1957 and were safely placed in Lake Morton.
-But by Sunday morning, they were no longer there.
-Shocked, the city started searching for the adventurous pair.
-The Ledger’s morning paper read, “Copters and Crew Combing Lakes for Swans.”
+The birds finally landed in Lakeland on February 8, 1957 and were safely placed in Lake Morton.
+However, by the following Sunday morning, they were no longer there.
+The city began searching for the adventurous pair, and The Ledger’s morning paper read, “Copters and Crew Combing Lakes for Swans.”
 Turns out, the female swan had been on Lake Morton the whole time and the male swan was found and returned four days later.
-From there, Lakeland’s royal swan family grew and we kept our icon as the “swan city.”
+From there, Lakeland’s royal swan family grew and we kept our iconic title of “Swan City.”

-Today, Lakeland’s swan population has grown to an estimated 80 swans – which is an overpopulation, according to City officials.
+Today, Lakeland’s swan population has grown to an estimated 80 swans — and we’re thankful for each of them.